LvSophia/bad_loan_detection/README.md

 Run EAD in JP_project.ipynb, will get a cleaned training dataset Run training and inference in model_training.ipynb
 The model will be trained, and the best model weights will be saved.
+Then use saved model to predict test dataset.
 Outputs a CSV with predictions for the target column.